s-fifteen-instruments/Quantum_Cryptography_Educational_Kit_EKPQC/README.md

   # License

-`EKPQC` is a Quantum Cryptography Educational Kit by S-Fifteen Instruments.
+`EKPQC` consists of programs, missions, and handouts for S-Fifteen Instruments Quantum Cryptography Educational Kit.
 Copyright (C) 2022  Adrian Utama & Gan Jun Herng

 This program is free software; you can redistribute it and/or modify